 Contribution assessment limits:

-The Contribution assessment ceiling for statutory health insurance It should be based on an annual gross income of 69.750 euros (or 5.812,50 euros per month).
+The Contribution assessment ceiling for statutory health insurance The average annual gross income is €69.750 (or €5.812,50 per month).
+By 2025, it was €66.150 per year or €5.512,50 per month.

-The miners' pension insurance The income limit is to be increased to 10.400 euros per month.
+In the miners' pension insurance The income limit has increased to 10.400 euros per month (from 9.900 in 2025).

 Read more about it > here!